-Hello, Humble Pie: Lessons from Data Science Boot Camp
+Hello, Humble Pie: Lessons in Data Science & Humility

 This is a post about falling on your face.

 And why a dose of humility can be very good medicine.

 Last month, I started a tech boot camp in data science.
 This is after quitting my job as a teacher last year, and part of a complete life overhaul, to gain a new skill, form a new career, and change my quality of life.

 But data science isn’t exactly in my wheelhouse.

 At breakneck speed, I have been learning to code.
 Until a couple of months ago, everything about it was completely foreign to me, and until a couple of weeks ago, it was still just baby steps.

 Even through two degrees, never have I worked so hard cognitively to keep up.
 After several weeks of Visual Basic, Python, and Pandas (non-coders, don’t ask... did not involve a trip to the zoo, unfortunately), I can most of the time successfully comprehend what I’m learning.
 Although my brain does literally start to hurt from concentrating.
 Generating my own work from scratch is a bit of a different matter though.